Tidbits and Interestings #8 – Purple Lemon Socks

 — Stefan Bachmann (@Stefan_Bachmann) November 20, 2018

-Monster Middle Grade will probably still see the light of day at some point, in some form, but it was huge and messy, and despite many, many drafts and rewrites it wasn’t really becoming less huge or messy.
+Monster Middle Grade will probably still see the light of day at some point, in some form, but it’s huge and complicated, and despite many, many drafts and rewrites it wasn’t really becoming less huge or complicated.
 It took countless hundreds of hours of work, 1 quart of blood, 2 gallons of sweat, and a liberal sprinkling of tears to come to this realisation, but such is life.
 And it will be for the best.
-And if you’re a writer, and a project isn’t coming together, or is coming together slowly, or is just not working out, know that that’s so normal and every single writer friend you will ever make can tell you similar tales of woe.
+And if you’re a writer, and a project isn’t coming together, or is coming together slowly, know that that’s so normal and every single writer friend you will ever make can tell you similar tales of woe.

 The good news is, I wrote a different book this year and I love it, too and it’s with my editor now and we will see what comes of it!

 In farewell, here’s Henty’s theme, the hero of Monster Middle Grade.
 It’s a false waltz in 4/4 time that was for the ending.

 Also, here’s another wee piece unrelated to books that was written for no reason.
 The title is a reference to the musical act of holding a note across shifting harmonies to create a dissonance, which then may or may not resolve itself into consonsance.